arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 Giant Killer: It’s time to execute Lord Zash’s plan to defeat Darth Skotia.
 Take the Trandoshan relic and cyber neutralizer and confront Darth Skotia in his chambers in the Sith Sanctum.
+- Zash will be in Nexus Room Cantina to have an alibi
+- After killing Skotia meet Zash in Nexus Room Cantina
+- Darth Thanaton isn't happy with Zash for killing Skotia
+- Thanaton "sits just below the Dark Council in authority"
+- "Her breath stinks of Sith lies" -- Khem

 In The Halls Of Traitors: With Darth Skotia out of the way, and Zash promoted to Darth, you may finally begin collecting the lost power of Tulak Hord.
 The